 While we were in our stopover in Toronto, my good friend Greg treated me to a wonderful game of Warmaster featuring his beautiful Empire and Orc collections.

-I think the battle came down to the last stand between us, which always is a sign of a great game.
+I think the battle came down to the last stand between us, which always is a sign of a great time.

 We arrived in Holland and met up with Nick from 'Moiterei's Bunte Welt'.
 To escape the congestion of Amsterdam we stayed in nearby Hilversum which we highly recommend.
 The three of us spent a few great days hanging out and taking in the Rijksmuseum.
 Nick brought out his copy of 'Undaunted: Battle of Britain' which was excellent.
-I think we played around 8 games of that in total.
-Great fun.
+I think we played around 8 games of that in total!
+Terrific time.

 Nick paying homage to that curious Corsican artillery officer... |